cwverica/quixer/README.md

 ---

+## QuickStart
+Getting started in a flash, isn't as quick.
+- Sign up to be a patreon supporter of [thecocktaildb](https://www.thecocktaildb.com/) to get an api key (recommended) or
+- install the provided database file (swap username with your username)
+ > psql -U username quixr < dbexport.pgsql
+- create a virtual environment and install the requirements.txt
+ > python -m venv venv  (or python3 depending on your system)
+ > pip install -r requirements.txt
+- run the app
+ > flask run
+- access at localhost:5000

+---

 ### Steps to be completed:

-I have actually signed up to [thecocktaildb](https://www.thecocktaildb.com/).
+I signed up to [thecocktaildb](https://www.thecocktaildb.com/).
 Thecocktaildb provides the ingredients and their measurements all as separate fields in the response, which will be helpful to organizing the data in a way most useful to me.
 I had to become a patreon supporter for full access to the api.

 I will have to set-up a database for users.
 Retained information will be:
-- the tools they have on hand
-- the ingredients they have on hand

 - favorite recipes
 - notes about favorited recipes
 - inter user relationships of some sort (part of stretch goal)

-They will be able to edit their tools or ingredients at any point.
-They will also be able to "favorite" recipes, and even leave themselves notes about a recipes they have favorited.
+Users will be able to "favorite" recipes, and even leave themselves notes about a recipes they have favorited.

 The meat of the app is finding recipes.
 Users will be able to query based upon the ingredients they have on hand, with a parameter of 'willing to purchase an additional (0-3) ingredients.'<sup>[2](#notes)</sup> These ingredients will be highlighted when the person views the recipe.

-There will be additional logic to add preferences (would prefer a whiskey drink, avoid a vodka drink, no citrus, etc.)

-<sup>[2](#notes)</sup> There will be a sign up which will include onboarding familiarizing them with their
+<sup>[2](#notes)</sup> There will be a sign up which will then take them
-ingredients and tools pages while filling them out for the first time, then take them to the search page.
+to the search page.
 After the first search, there would be an option for tips (like how to favorite, leave notes, share (if implemented), etc.).